astuyve/astuyve.github.io/_posts/2026-01-24-clawd-bought-a-car.md

 So when my family needed to replace our trusty old Subaru, I thought it'd be a good opportunity to say "Claude, take the wheel" and handed over the keys for my digital life to a chatbot.

-## Clawdbot, now Moltbot
+## Clawdbot, then Moltbot, now OpenClaw
-[Clawdbot](https://clawd.bot), recently renamed Moltbot to avoid any trademark issues with Anthropic's Claude, is the internet's latest obsession after, well, Claude Code.
+[Clawdbot](https://clawd.bot), recently renamed Moltbot and now OpenClaw to avoid any trademark issues with Anthropic's Claude, is the internet's latest obsession after, well, Claude Code.
 It's an [open source](https://github.com/clawdbot/clawdbot) project which pairs an LLM with long running processes to do things like read and write email (and monitor for replies), manage your calendar, and drive a browser with great effect.
 Unlike ChatGPT or Claude Code, Clawdbot does not start with a blank memory every time it starts.
 It saves files, breadcrumbs, and your chat histories so it can handle tasks which can take a few days without much issue:

 <span class="image half"><a href="/assets/images/clawd_car/clawd_bot.png" target="_blank"><img src="/assets/images/clawd_car/clawd_bot.png" alt="Clawdbot logo"></a></span>